 We prepare all types of Wills, both simple and complex.
 We have many years of experience helping people write their Wills, and are members of Solicitors for the Elderly (SFE) and the Society for Trust and Estate Practitioners (STEP).
 We offer an efficient, friendly and comprehensive service, which will provide you with the peace of mind you seek.

 At Owen White & Catlin we strongly recommend that people know where their most up-to-date Will is kept.
 We are happy to store your Will at no charge.
-We also register the fact that you have made a Will (and details of where the original is kept) with “Certainty”, the National Wills Register.
+We also register the fact that you have made a Will (and details of where the original is kept) with “Certainty”, at the National Wills Register.

 Always there when you need us